 Note: The reference values used by each format are different.
 Thus, a different RVF may need to be created for various data providers using the RVF.

-2.Connect to the database and facility where the Reference Values for the site are stored.
+b.Connect to the desired database and facility where the reference values are stored.

-5.Click on the Reference Values tab located in the lower-left corner to view the Reference Values tables.
+e.Click on the Reference Values tab located in the lower-left corner to view the Reference Values tables

 •If the organization publishing/distributing an .rvf so desires, they may choose to include the CreationDate and ExpirationDate, server and facility properties in the .rvf file itself for EDP Standalone.
 If present, EDP will display the specified date values.
 If those values are not present in the .rvf, then EDP will default to CreatedDate=Today, ExpirationDate=One year from today.
 See the following example of adding these properties in the .rvf file:

 <xs:element name="RVF" msdata:IsDataSet="true" msdata:UseCurrentLocale="true" msdata:NotifyRowsChanged="50" msprop:Server="MyServer" msprop:Facility="Test Facility" msprop:CreationDate="1/1/2013" msprop:ExpirationDate="6/1/2013" >

 The Reference Value tab in EDP Standalone will show a warning when the expiration date is past.